code-dot-org/code-dot-org/SETUP.md

 These steps are for Apple devices running **macOS Monterey and Ventura**, including those running on [Apple Silicon (M1|M2)](https://en.wikipedia.org/wiki/Apple_silicon#M_series).

 Notes:
-- At this time, if you are using an M1 Macbook, we recommend using Rosetta to set up an Intel-based development environment vs. trying to make things work with the ARM-based Apple Silicon environment.
-- These steps may need to change over time as 3rd party tools update to have versions compatible with the new architecture.
 - As macOS Catalina is no longer receiving security updates, we cannot recommend using it.
 If you still need support, see [old setup.md instructions for Catalina](https://github.com/code-dot-org/code-dot-org/blob/138d08a6f304c289e2b4388f513d81954ec85158/SETUP.md#os-x-catalina)

 Setup steps for macOS:

-1. _(M1 Mac users only)_ Install Rosetta 2.

-  - Check if Rosetta is already installed: `/usr/bin/pgrep -q oahd && echo Yes || echo No`
-  - If not, install Rosetta using
-    - `softwareupdate --install-rosetta` (launches the Rosetta installer) or
-    - `/usr/sbin/softwareupdate --install-rosetta --agree-to-license` (skips installer and license agreement)
-  - Follow these steps to enable Rosetta:
-    - Select the app (Terminal) in Finder from Applications/Utilities.
-    - Right-click on the app (Terminal) and select `Get Info`.
-    - In `General`, check the `Open using Rosetta` checkbox.
-    - Close the Terminal and open it again.
-    - To verify that you are using a Rosetta terminal, run the command `arch` from the command line and it should output `i386`.
-The native terminal without Rosetta would output `arm64` for the above command.
-If you still do not see `i386` in the terminal then try restarting your machine.

 1. Open your Terminal.
 These steps assume you are using **zsh**, the default shell for OSX.